Looking Ahead, What’s Next in the Camp Lejeune Litigation?

 Overview of the Camp Lejeune Litigation

 The Camp Lejeune military training facility was established in 1942 in Jacksonville, North Carolina.
 It’s become one of the Marine Corp’s busiest and largest bases.
 But from 1953 to 1987, toxic chemicals seeped into people’s everyday lives on base.
+During that time, more than one million Marines, family members, and civilian workers were exposed to hazardous chemicals linked to serious and lifethreatening illnesses.

 Experts believe multiple sources contaminated groundwater near Camp Lejeune, tainting the base’s water supply.
 Those sources include:

-- spills at industrial sites on base,
+- Spills at industrial sites on base,

-- leaking storage tanks and dumps and storage lots, and
+- Leaking storage tanks and dumps and storage lots, and

-- an off-base dry cleaner’s improper dumping.
+- An off-base dry cleaner’s improper dumping.

-The Camp Lejeune Justice Act
+Camp Lejeune FAQ‘s

 Related News